harish-shivaram/shilly-jekyll/_books/2023-01-26-diary-of-a-young-girl.md

 date: 2023-01-26
 image: /images/blog/3134.jpg
 layout: post
-excerpt: Discovered in the attic in which she spent the last years of her life, Anne Frank’s remarkable diary has become a world classic—a powerful reminder of the horrors of war and an eloquent testament to the human spirit.
+description: Discovered in the attic in which she spent the last years of her life, Anne Frank’s remarkable diary has become a world classic—a powerful reminder of the horrors of war and an eloquent testament to the human spirit.
 book: true
 ---